maxi07/getRISInfos/README.md

 # GetRISInfos
 This python program grabs an _.ris_ file (multiple entries possible), scans every entry and adds missing info to the entry.
 As source the [Crossref API](https://api.crossref.org) is being used.
-To work, each RIS entry must have a valid DOI number.
+If a **DOI** is present, we will use this for direct lookup.
+If no DOI is present, we will try to do an reverse lookup using the **title and author**.

 <img src="https://github.com/maxi07/getRISInfos/blob/master/doc/app_screenshot1.png?raw=true" align="center" width="800"/>